gelbckegabriel/CyclisticProject/README.md

   <li>Presentation:</li>

   ```
   Contains the PowerPoint presentation with all the insights of my analysis.
+OBS: Check the speaker notes for important information during presentation.
   ```

   </ul>